-How do beginners buy stocks online?
-Are you a newcomer looking to take your first step into the world of online stock investing?
-Then you’ll want to know which online brokers will benefit you most and help you succeed as a beginner.
+If you’re a newcomer looking to take your first step into the world of online stock investing, then you’ll want to know which online brokers will benefit you most and help you succeed as a beginner.

 To assist you to narrow this down, we’ve created a list of the most beginner-friendly brokers by looking at their customer support, first-class educational and research material, easy-to-use platforms and products, and their pricing.